dmh2000/simple-can-bus/README.md

 - node.js

 This document assumes a Debian type system, such as Ubuntu.
 Some operations may be different on a Fedora based system.

+Here are the steps to get this built and running:

 ## Step 1 : Activate the VCAN IP Device